thadeshammer/boilerplate-sqlalch-fastapi/readme.md

 * `/test` takes a string 'name' and sticks it into the DB along with a generated UUID.
 * `/getnames` will spit out everything in that table.

+**NOTE the DB is not persisted outside of its container** so if you destroy/rebuild the container, that data is gone.
+If you don't want that, you'll need to mount a volume for it.

 ## What's Inside

 ### Docker